 Who should rush and when?

-Although Sigma Nu is highly selective in our distribution of bids (we only give out about 10 each semester), we see potential in a wide variety of students, so we encourage every Columbia man to partake in rush.
-Membership is in no way restricted based on athletic involvement, ethnicity, interests, etc. Columbia undergraduate men of all years can rush, but we prefer to recruit underclassmen that will be with the fraternity for 3 or 4 years.
+Although Sigma Nu is highly selective in our distribution of bids, we see potential in a wide variety of students, so we encourage every Columbia man to partake in rush.
+Membership is in no way restricted based on athletic involvement, ethnicity, interests, etc. Columbia undergraduate men of all years can rush.

 We have both a fall and a spring rush; however, we encourage freshmen to strongly consider the fall.
 A fraternity is a valuable tool to connect new students to the variety of campus pursuits engaged by brothers.
 Brothers can also serve as experienced sources of advice as you begin your Columbia experience.
 In other words, a fraternity, as we understand it, is a support platform to springboard you into other professional, extracurricular, or academic involvements on campus -- certainly a big help to freshmen.
 That being said, if you would prefer to explore Columbia on your own accord in the fall or are torn between fraternities, feel free to let us know and we can defer your bid to the spring.
 Interest expressed in the fall with desire to defer a bid for candidacy does not count against you.

 Our brothers are a diverse group.
 Among us are NYC-renowned jazz and folk rock musicians, entrepreneurs, talented programmers, NASA researchers, artists, athletes of all varieties, budding financiers and consultants, pre-law and pre-med students, and political campaigners.
 Our backgrounds are equally as variable; we're African American, Asian American, Indian American, Hispanic American, international students from all over, and we come from a variety of households.
 We all, however, share a commitment to excellence, to the fraternity, and to one another.